Against the first-place Portland Thorns and young star Olivia Moultrie, the Spirit falls short

 The Spirit will soon get a boost when its full contingent of Olympians returns.
 Japan midfielder Saori Takarada was back in action Saturday, but U.S. defenders Kelley O’Hara and Emily Sonnett and Sweden midfielder Julia Roddar remained out.

-Burke said he hopes O’Hara and Sonnett, who won bronze medals, and Roddar, who earned silver, will return for the Spirit’s game against the Orlando Pride on Aug.
-22 or the North Carolina Courage on Aug.
-29. Washington first visits Houston on Friday.
+Burke said he hopes O’Hara and Sonnett, who won bronze medals, and Roddar, who earned silver, will return Aug.
+22 against the Orlando Pride or Aug.
+29 against the North Carolina Courage.
+Washington first visits Houston on Friday.

 Those players should help the Spirit on defense, but they also could contribute to ending Washington’s offensive inconsistency.
 The Spirit’s best opportunity to score Saturday came in the 71st minute, when Takarada’s shot from the top of the box went a tad above the goal.